Trusted WordPress tutorials, when you need them most.

 The hosting service includes beautiful design tools to host your website with customizable themes.
 You can also easily embed the PodBean podcast player directly into your WordPress posts and pages.

-PodBean also offers an advertising marketplace that provides opportunities for podcasters to monetize their content.
+PodBean offers an advertising marketplace that provides opportunities for podcasters to monetize their content.
 They also have a huge community of podcasters already using PodBean as their podcasting platform.

 Pros: